lzwjava/blog-source/notes/2025-06-29-hosting-multiple-pages-en.md

 ---
-title: "Host Multiple GitHub Pages with Organizations"
+audio: false
+generated: true
 lang: en
 layout: post
-audio: false
+title: Host Multiple GitHub Pages with Organizations
 translated: false
-generated: true
 ---

 Yes, creating a GitHub organization is a viable way to host additional GitHub Pages sites with unique `*.github.io` subdomains, as each organization can have its own `organization.github.io` site, separate from your personal `username.github.io` site.
 Here's how you can do it and what you need to know: